-Interested in research & considering a PhD?
+Interested in Educational research & considering a PhD?

-This UROC affiliated program at the University of Arizona can prepare you for doctoral study in higher education through an exceptional year-long training program.
+This UROC affiliated program at the University of Arizona can prepare you for doctoral study in education through an exceptional year-long training program.

-Who should apply?
+should You apply?

-- Administration of Justice
+Administration of Justice

-- Family Studies & Human Development
+Family Studies & Human Development

-- Government and Public Service
+Government and Public Service

 How can you benefit?